Jamie Overton: Domestic career

 In September 2023 Overton was signed by the Adelaide Strikers for the 2023-24 Big Bash league.
 In September 2024, He was signed as a platinum player by the same team for A$420,000.

-On November 25, 2024 Overton was signed by the Chennai Super Kings for the 18th season of IPL (IPL 2025) during the 2025 Mega Auction for his base price of ₹1.5 crores.
+On November 25, 2024, Overton was signed by the Chennai Super Kings for the 18th season of IPL (IPL 2025) during the 2025 Mega Auction for his base price of ₹1.5 crores.

 International career

 On 29 May 2020, Overton was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Overton was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.

-In May 2022, a new initiative by the ECB designed to discover and track the bowling speed of cricketers in first class cricket showed Overton bowling at 90mph.
+In May 2022, a new initiative by the ECB designed to discover and track the bowling speed of cricketers in first class cricket showed Overton bowling at 90 mph.
 The following month, Overton was added to England's Test squad for the third and final match against New Zealand.
 He made his Test debut on 23 June 2022 for England against New Zealand.